MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/production-floor-execution-configure.md

 ### Enable the display of full serial, batch, and license plate numbers

 This feature provides an improved experience for viewing lists of serial, batch, and license plate numbers in the production floor execution interface.
-The display changes from a card view with a limited number of characters to a list view that provides enough space to show the full values.
+The display changes from a card view that shows a limited number of characters to a list view that provides enough space to show the full values.
 The list also provides the ability to search for specific numbers.

 As of Supply Chain Management version 10.0.25, this feature is turned on by default.
 Admins can turn this functionality on or off by searching for the *Show full serial, batch, and license plate numbers in the production floor execution interface* feature in the [Feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) workspace.